miekg/pgo/README.md

 on each other.
 And optionally you can also restrict which external networks can be used.

 Current the following compose file variants are supported: "compose.yaml", "compose.yml", "docker-compose.yml" and "docker-compose.yaml".
-If you need more flexibilty you can point to a specific compose file.
+If you need more flexibility you can point to a specific compose file.

 Each compose file runs under it's own user-account.
 That account can then access storage, or